H2CO3/Sparkling/doc/capi.md

 These functions return the type and description of the last error that occurred in the context.
-If no error occurred, the error type is `SPN_ERROR_OK`, and int this case, the description is a `NULL` pointer.
+If no error occurred, the error type is `SPN_ERROR_OK`, and in this case, the description is a `NULL` pointer.

     spn_uword *spn_ctx_loadstring(SpnContext *ctx, const char *str);
     spn_uword *spn_ctx_loadsrcfile(SpnContext *ctx, const char *fname);